matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 72) When running containers on your system (via docker run), can these containers communicate with the world wide web?
 Answer: Yes.

-73) How containers communicate with each other if they ate in the same network?
+73) How containers communicate with each other if they are in the same network?
 Answer: You can use container names as addresses.

 74) How can containers communicate with other containers?